PhD Regulations

 All doctoral students in the Computer Science Graduate Program must successfully complete the following components:

-a) Course requirements as stated in the Graduate Calendar.
+a) Course requirements as stated in the University Calendar.

 b) A Field of Study (FOS) written examination.
 The written exam consists of a literature review that the student prepares in consultation with the Supervisor(s) and is evaluated by the student’s Supervisory Committee.
 More details on FOS examination can be found in the Candidacy Regulation Document.